EXECUTIVE FUNCTIONING SKILLS

 Helping students communicate with note-takers, ensuring all pertinent information is included in all notes (i.e. announcements, date changes, assignments, etc.).

 Helping students organize their work and making sure they have everything they need for each course.
 Teaching students how to break down large, complex assignments into smaller and more manageable tasks.

 Who We Are

-We are New Frontiers in Learning, an organization founded on the mission to provide the highest quality education, support services, and executive functioning skills to young adults who learn differently.
+We are New Frontiers in Learning, an organization founded on the mission to provide the highest quality education, support services, and executive functioning coaching to young adults who learn differently.

 Who We Work With